WICG/performance-memory/explainer.md

 estimate.

-During a browing session for a site, browsers are allowed to return both null and non-null values for separate calls to getMemoryEstimate.
+During a browing session for a site, browsers are allowed to return both null and non-null values for separate calls to getMemoryEstimateUASpecific.

 ### Comprehensive measurements

-Web developers will be optimizing their websites to minimize the number returned by getMemoryEstimate.
+Web developers will be optimizing their websites to minimize the number returned by getMemoryEstimateUASpecific.
 To prevent improper optimizations, browser vendors must return comprehensive measurements.

-For example, if the implementation of getMemoryEstimate reported memory usage for small strings but not large strings, this would pressure web developers to use larger strings, potentially even concatenating small strings into large strings, believing that they were improving the memory footprint of their site.
+For example, if the implementation of getMemoryEstimateUASpecific reported memory usage for small strings but not large strings, this would pressure web developers to use larger strings, potentially even concatenating small strings into large strings, believing that they were improving the memory footprint of their site.

-At a minimum, getMemoryEstimate must include memory used by the current browsing context for:
+At a minimum, getMemoryEstimateUASpecific must include memory used by the current browsing context for:
 * All DOM nodes, including backing store for Canvas2D, image, video, SVG, and WebGL elements.
 * The internal representation for all